A Critical Domain For the First Normalized Nontrivial Steklov Eigenvalue Among Planar Annular Domains: Introduction

 In the case of the Neumann eigenvalues, Kornhauser and Stakgold in $1952$, conjectured that among domains $\Omega$ of prescribed area, the circle maximizes $\mu_{1}(\Omega)|\Omega|\leq\mu_{1}(\mathbb{D})\pi$, where $\mu_{1}$ is the first simple nontrivial eigenvalue \cite{stakgold}.
 It was later in $1954$, that Sz\"{e}go proved Kornhauser and Stakgold's conjecture in \cite{szego}, and in $1956$ Weinberger generalized Sz\"{e}go's result to the $N-$dimensional case \cite{weinberger}.

-It is worth to mention that in the case of the Neumann eigenvalues, the minimization problem happens to be easy and it follows from the construction of a rather simple domain, namely a rectangle.
-Thus, for Neumann eigenvalues the interesting problems are about the domains that maximize them.
+It is worth metioning that in the case of the Neumann eigenvalues, the minimization problem happens to be easy and it follows from the construction of a rather simple domain, namely a rectangle.
+Thus, for Neumann eigenvalues the interesting problems are about the domains that maximize them (see \cite{AHen06}, Ch.
+7.).